apache/pekko/docs/src/main/paradox/persistence.md

 The `DiscardToDeadLetterStrategy` strategy also has a pre-packaged companion configurator
 @apidoc[persistence.DiscardConfigurator].

-You can also query the default strategy via the Akka persistence extension singleton:
+You can also query the default strategy via the Pekko persistence extension singleton:

 Scala
 :   @@@vars